qkzk/fm/readme.md

 ### File manipulation

+- Flag files with `space` (\*: flag all, v: reverse, u: unflag)
-- Copy / move / symlinks / delete with c, p, s, x
+- Copy / move / symlinks / delete / trash flagged files with c, p, s, x, X
 - Create files, directory, rename with n, d, r
 - Flag a bunch of file, change panel with TAB and move/copy them !
-- Trash a file with X, open the trash with Alt+o. x to remove permanently, enter to restore.
+- Open the trash with Alt+o. x to remove permanently, enter to restore.
 Wipe the trash with Alt+x.
 - Rename or create a bunch of file with B. Flag files, B, edit the names and save the file.
 The renaming is done.
   You can create nested files with `a/b/c` which will create every intermediate folder if needed.